canonical/launchpad-manual/user/explanation/answers/asking-for-help.rst

     When the question's status is ``Open``, this will change it to ``Needs information``.

 -  The reporter provides more information on the problem.

     When the   status of the question is ``Needs information``, this will change it back to ``Open``.

 -  Someone answers a question.

     When the status of the question is ``Open`` or ``Needs information``, this will change it to ``Answered``.

 -  The original reporter tells Launchpad they have found a solution.

     The status moves to ``Solved``.

 -  The reporter confirms an answer given by another user.

     The status moves to ``Solved``.

 -  After receiving an answer, the reporter replies that the problem still occurs.

     This reverts status to ``Open``.

 -  Two weeks have passed without a change to the question.

     If the question is in the ``Open`` or ``Needs information`` state, Launchpad's robot - the Launchpad Janitor - will automatically mark the question as ``Expired``.

 -  An answer contact or administrator rejects a question which contains spam or is a duplicate.

     This changes the status to ``Invalid``.

 More information
 ----------------

-If you're already familiar with a piece of software, and want to help other people use it, you can `offer support <Answers/OfferingHelp>`__ using Launchpad.
+If you're already familiar with a piece of software, and want to help other people use it, you can :ref:`offer support <offering-help>` using Launchpad.